Intro to Sleeping at Altitude

 Sleeping at Altitude, or “Living High, Training Low” is the most widely used technique for pre-acclimatization and improving endurance sports performance.
-Combined with our low-oxygen air generator, our altitude tent / altitude canopy enables individuals to sleep at simulated altitude at home or on the road.
+Combined with our low-oxygen air generator, our altitude canopy enables individuals to sleep at simulated altitude at home or on the road.
 This training technique has now been used within elite sport for over a decade, and is widely considered to be the most effective to pre-acclimatize to altitude.
+The canopy fits over the head and shoulders, don’t want a full size altitude tent.
+A great feature of the Altitude Canopy is that it provides immediate altitude (unlike the Altitude Tent, which takes 45 minutes to get to the full altitude set-point)

 Altitude Canopy Package – What’s Included?